zalary/graylog-http-plugin/README.md

-# HttpOutput Plugin for Graylog
+# HumioHttp Plugin for Graylog

 **Required Graylog version:** 2.0 and later

-This Plugin has a very specific purpose:  Write the messages to an Http, indicated in the Plugin configuration parameters.
+This Plugin has a very specific purpose:  Write the messages to the Humio Raw Ingest Endpoint, indicated in the Plugin configuration parameters.

+This plugin is based extremely heavily on the [Graylog Http plugin](https://github.com/sagarinpursue/graylog-http-plugin)

 Getting started
 ---------------